 A week before the Oscars, Larry Mantle of AirTalk on KPCC public radio will convene a panel of film critics to talk about the Oscar hopefuls in front of a live audience at the Theatre at Ace Hotel in downtown.

 Join KPCC In-Person for the annual AirTalk's FilmWeek Oscars Preview, which will feature discussions of all of the biggest films from this year's nominations on Sunday, February 2, 2020.
-Tickets must be purchased in advance to attend and cost around 12 dollars each.
-However, this event is likely to sell out, so be sure to get your tickets in advance if you hope to sit on this yearly discussion of great cinema.
+Tickets must be purchased in advance to attend and the event is likely to sell out.

 The Academy's Oscar Week Public Events

 The week before the Oscars, the Academy hosts a series of evening panels featuring the nominees in the categories of Shorts, Documentaries, Feature Animation, and Foreign Language Film as well as an additional Makeup and Hairstyling Symposium.

-All panels will take place at the Academy’s Samuel Goldwyn Theater in Beverly Hills from February 19 to 23, 2019.
-Tickets can be purchased separately for each night—but don't go on sale until February 1 each year.
+All panels will take place at the Academy’s Samuel Goldwyn Theater in Beverly Hills from February 4 to 8, 2020.
+Tickets can be purchased separately for each night and go on sale beginning on January 16.

 Nominated Shorts Panel by American Cinematheque

-On the Wednesday and Friday before the Academy Awards ceremony, American Cinematheque hosts a similar series of screenings and panels celebrating nominees you don't hear as much about.
-Wednesday evening they'll be screening nominated documentary shorts; on Friday, they'll be screening live action and animated shorts and have panels with nominated production designers and editors.
+On the Wednesday and Friday before the Academy Awards ceremony, American Cinematheque hosts a similar series of screenings and panels celebrating the nominees you don't hear as much about.
+They'll be screening nominated documentary, live action, and animated shorts and holding panels with the nominated production designers and editors.
 All screenings take place at the Egyptian Theater in Hollywood; tickets are required to attend.